ULHPC/ulhpc-docs/docs/g5k/getting-started-g5k.md

 # Copy the output of this command.
 ```

-Then go to the following link: [https://api.grid5000.fr/stable/users/](https://api.grid5000.fr/stable/users/                                     ).
+Then go to the following link: [https://api.grid5000.fr/stable/users/](https://api.grid5000.fr/stable/users/).
 Paste the content of your public key in the `SSH Keys` tab on the right.

 ### First log in on Grid'5000

-As seen in the schema describing Grid'5000 platform, users must pass through `access.grid5000.fr` to gain access to the platform.
+As seen in the schema describing the Grid'5000 platform, users must pass through `access.grid5000.fr` to gain access to the platform.
 Once on this machine, they can start another SSH connection to the site frontend they want to reach:

 ```bash